iTwin/itwin-cli/docs/environment.md

 - Passing `--itwin-id` or `--imodel-id` directly in a command will always override other sources.
 - Values set via `itp context` are stored locally and persist across sessions.
 - Environment variables (`ITP_ITWIN_ID`, `ITP_IMODEL_ID`) are ideal for scripting and temporary sessions.
-- If no IDs are recieved from any method, the CLI will return a **missing option** error.
+- If no IDs are received from any method, the CLI will return a **missing option** error.